 4) It also promotes the idea that humans can handle and kiss chimpanzees and other wildlife.
 This is very untrue and very dangerous, as humans and chimpanzees are so biologically similar, we can spread disease to one another very easily.
 Chimpanzees also grow to be larger, stronger and potentially aggressive – putting humans and chimpanzees in danger.
 We cannot let examples of this lead the public to interact with wildlife/captive animals in this manner – only experts and professionals should be handling chimpanzees.

-4) You can learn more about our work in the Republic of Congo with our Tchimpounga sanctuary to take in rescued orphan chimpanzees and end the illegal wildlife trade in great apes through our ForeverWild #4EverWild campaign.
-Many of the chimpanzees at Tchimpounga were orphaned as poachers shot their mothers to take the babies for the illegal pet trade.
+4) You can learn more about our work in the Republic of the Congo with our Tchimpounga sanctuary to take in rescued orphan chimpanzees and end the illegal wildlife trade in great apes through our ForeverWild #4EverWild campaign.
+Many of the chimpanzees at Tchimpounga were orphaned as their mothers were shot to take the babies for the illegal pet trade.
 There are nearly 140 rescued chimps at the facility, and it is only one of many across Africa, evidence of how wide spread this tragic issue is.

 5) The behavior demonstrated would not be considered a natural behavior for wild infant chimpanzees.
 Play and tool use, as Dr. Goodall discovered, is common in chimpanzees – but in the case of chimpanzees in inappropriate captive environments being introduced to behaviors they would not typically demonstrate, there is a large amount of research around how that may cause detrimental long–term effects to the individual animal.